ljjTYJR/PapersReading/Point_Set_Registration.md

   - Summary
     - Incorporating the colour information for each spatial GMM component in the E-M framework.
 The colour information serves as an independent conditional probability.
+    - The color serves as a feature, the point distribution is a joint distribution in with both spatial space and feature space. $f(x,y)$ conditioned by latent variabled $z$.

 - **DeepGMR: Learning Latent Gaussian Mixture Models for Registration**